Browse Courses by Categories

 Classes meet on Tuesday and Thursday evenings from 5:30 to 9:30 pm.
 Module I begins in the Fall semester, Module II begins in the Spring semester, and Module III begins in the late Spring semester.
 Modules do not need to be taken in order and it is possible to join the evening program at the start of any individual course.

 Want to attend modules or classes at a slower pace?
 Call us to customize a day and/or evening schedule that works for you!

 Attendance and participation is required in all sessions in order to receive a certificate of completion.
 Students who do not complete all hours within each topic due to absence(s) may make-up the absence when the topic is offered again or may elect to attend personal make-up instruction at an additional cost.
 Classes cancelled due to the College closing in the event of inclement weather, in most cases, will be made up on the Friday or Saturday of the following week.
 For more information call (845) 341-4993.

 "Employment as a Credentialed Alcoholism & Substance Abuse Counselor will grow as more people become comfortable with seeking professional help for a variety of health, personal, and family problems." - U.S. Bureau of Labor Statistics

-Students who are enrolled in a non-credit certificate program are not eligible for financial aid.
-If a student does not have a way of paying their tuition, they may apply for an Alternative Loan through Sallie Mae.
-This type of loan is based on a credit check approval.
-To apply, go to Sallie Mae’s web site: www.salliemae.com or call toll free 877-279-7172.
+Students who are enrolled in a non-credit certificate program are NOT eligible for Federal financial aid.
+If students are not able to pay their tuition, they may apply for an alternative loan through a lending institution of their choice.
+This type of loan is based on credit check approval.

 Are you already a CASAC?